VNTANA-3D/viewer-demo/README.md

     </div>
   </vntana-viewer>
 ```
-Classes button-container and zoom-buttons come as part of viewer’s default styling.
-Elements <vntana-qr-button> and <vntana-ar-button> are mutually exclusive, so at most one of them will be visible at any time.
-Unless we provide the URL that will be encode in the QR, <vntana-qr-button> won’t be visible.
+Classes `button-container`, `zoom-buttons`, and `expandable` come as part of viewer’s default styling, and are defined in `viewer.css`.
+Elements `<vntana-qr-button>` and `<vntana-ar-button>` are mutually exclusive, so at most one of them will be visible at any time.
+Unless we provide the URL that will be encoded in the QR, `<vntana-qr-button>` won’t be visible.

-Second part of the body handles the main purpose of this demo - loading the data from VNTANA Platform.
-We start by importing the getPlatformData function from file platform.js in the integration directory, and the normalize function to convert data stored in VNTANA Platform to viewer properties.
+Second part of the body handles the main purpose of this demo - loading data from VNTANA Platform.
+We start by importing the `getPlatformData` function from file `platform.js`, and `normalize` function to convert data stored in VNTANA Platform to viewer properties.
 ```js
   <script type="module">
     import {getPlatformData} from './platform.js';